Jarrettgohh/python-cURL/README.md

 ## Adding custom headers

 - By default, it would only contain one custom header: `"Content-Type: application/json"`
-- Currently only supports adding one extra custom headers; as of now
 - Simply enter the header information in the `req_headers.json` file similar to the request body json file:

 ```json